 Reports: Seattle Housing Market Inventory Increased

 Let’s start with a real estate reality check.
-The Seattle housing market is still suffering from a below-average level of supply.
+While the market in Seattle has cooled over the past few months, the Seattle housing market is still suffering from a below-average level of supply.
 A “balanced” market has about a five- or six-month supply of homes for sale at any given time.
-As of July 2018, however, Seattle had about a 1.5-month supply.
+As of July 2019, however, Seattle had about a 1.7-month supply.

 This housing inventory shortage has presented some challenges for buyers, forcing them to compete for limited supply.
 And that’s been the “norm” for the last couple of years.